 I am a historical anthropologist and Assistant Professor at the University of Toronto.
 I am also a founding member of Jamhoor, a movement-oriented Left magazine on South Asia and its diasporas.
-My research and teaching focuses on critical and revolutionary theory, decolonization, and political economy, especially in South Asia and the global South.

 My research has been published in several journals, while my public writing has appeared in venues like The Guardian and Boston Review.